justinkelly/justinkelly.github.io/_posts/2021-03-22-vala21-techcamp-powerbi-workshop.md

 **Files we have**

-3 files that describe the structure/hierarchy of the collection
+1 file that describe the structure/hierarchy of the collection

 This this example we are using the 3 level of Dewey - but you can also think of similar internal structure that your organisation may use to define collections, parent collections and sub-collection